jtdinsmore/leakagelib/readme.md

     - **example/extract.py** extracts true source polarization from synthetic observations of that nebula and compares them to the truth.

-- **data**: contains data used by the algorithm, including the sigma_tot measured from simulations and the sky-calibrated PSFs produced by (CITATION  #TODO)
+- **data**: contains data used by the algorithm, including the sigma_tot measured from simulations and the sky-calibrated PSFs produced by the paper accompanying this software package.

 - **src**: LeakageLib source code